unoplatform/uno/doc/articles/create-an-app-rider.md

     ![A screen showing the dotnet new command to create the new app](Assets/quick-start/live-wizard-03-create-app.png)

 1. In your terminal, navigate to the folder that will contain your new app.

+    > [!IMPORTANT]
+    > As of Rider 2023.3, the Uno Platform 5.2 `net8.0-browserwasm` and `net8.0-desktop` TargetFrameworks are not supported.
+See [this JetBrains article](https://aka.platform.uno/rider-desktop-wasm-support) for more details.
+    > To build an app using Uno Platform 5.1 templates that are compatible with Rider, run `dotnet new uninstall uno.templates` then `dotnet new install uno.templates::5.1.25`.

 1. Create a new project by pasting the command that was previously generated in the Live Wizard.
 1. Open the solution in Rider, you should now have a folder structure that looks like this: